 Glass bottles and jars

-All colours.
+All coloured glass accepted.
 No broken glass.
-Rinse and remove lids.
+Please rinse and remove lids.

 What can't I recycle?

 These items can't be recycled and must go in your rubbish bin:

 - wet wipes, cotton wool, make up pads and paper towels